DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Introduction

+In this work, we move beyond the binary choice of keeping or discarding neurons inherent to pruning by proposing an merging-based augmentation to the common neuron pruning paradigm \cite{ma2023llm, ashkboos2024slicegpt}.
+We introduce a method that merges signal from neurons to be pruned into the remaining width using optimal transport.
+This approach represents a first step toward unifying model merging and structured pruning, aiming to reincorporate the ``unaccounted'' signal that is typically lost during compression.
+While a prior transport-based approach has been proposed and applied to ResNet-based image models \citet{theustowards}, we identify and propose solutions to overcome the key architectural hurdles required to apply these techniques to LLMs.
+Our method does not require recovery fine-tuning, offering a promising new direction for efficient, zero-shot model compression.

+We find that when applied atop of gradient-free LLM neuron pruning methods, \method~frequently recovers additional performance by re-incorporating signal from neurons that would have otherwise be pruned.
+Our method is summarized in Figure \ref{fig:overview}.\footnote{Full code including an implementation of our method and experiments will be released upon publication. }

-Our contributions are as follows. \begin{enumerate} \item We propose a novel, training-free neuron width reduction method that uses discrete optimal transport theory to frame the compression problem, in order to compress signal from the full neuron width rather than discard signal from pruned neurons. \item We examine the computational invariance of Transformer weights to orthogonal maps proposed in Ashkboos et al. \cite{ashkboos2024slicegpt}, and extend the set of invariant maps from orthogonal to any invertible map, via the application of QR-decomposition to respect the orthogonal-only invariance of RMSNorm. \item We demonstrate the effectiveness of \method~ by comparing our method directly to similar and performant pruning alternatives on several LLMs.
+Our contributions can be summarized as follows. \begin{enumerate} \item We propose a novel, training-free neuron width reduction method in LLMs that uses entropy-regularized discrete optimal transport to recombine signal from neurons that would otherwise be pruned from neuron pruning methods. \item We re-examine a specific invariance result found in \citet{ashkboos2024slicegpt} that enables the application of orthogonal maps throughout LLM weights.
+We extend this set of invariant maps from orthogonal to any invertible map, via the application of QR-decomposition to respect the orthogonal-only invariance of RMSNorm. \item We demonstrate the effectiveness of \method~ by comparing our method directly to similar and performant pruning alternatives on several LLMs.
 We show that across language modeling and zero-shot LLM tasks, our method can frequently regain some of the performance loss caused by neuron-level pruning in directly comparable methods, supporting the core motivation of our work.

 \end{enumerate}